JuliaLinearAlgebra/LinearMaps.jl/docs/src/types.md

   to use its `transpose` or `adjoint`).

 !!! note
-    In Julia versions v1.9 and higher, conversion to spare matrices requires loading `SparseArrays.jl` by the user in advance.
+    In Julia versions v1.9 and higher, conversion to sparse matrices requires loading `SparseArrays.jl` by the user in advance.

 ### Slicing methods